luontola/retrolambda/README.md

 what happens to be the default Java version in JAVA_HOME.

 You will need Java 8 for compiling and also for generating Javadocs.
+JDK 7's Javadoc tool will fail for some valid Java 8 code.

 Known Limitations